 When ammonia is broken down by autotrophic bacteria, it turns into nitrite.
 Nitrite is a little less poisonous to your fish than ammonia, but it is still poisonous none the less.
 This problem can be solved with beneficial bacteria which break down nitrites and turn them into even less harmful nitrates.
 Both ammonia and nitrite levels should be kept to an absolute minimum.

 Finally, nitrites are broken down into nitrates by bacteria, which is even less poisonous.
 20 ppm or less is ideal for Betta fish, but no more than that.
-Doing regular water changes is often more than enough to keep nitrate levels to a minimum.
+Doing regular water changes (we have covered a step by step guide here) is often more than enough to keep nitrate levels to a minimum.